Marine Aviation Logistics Squadron 36

 Who we are

-The mission of Marine Aviation Logistics Squadron (MALS) 36 is to provide 1st Marine Aircraft Wing and Marine Aircraft Group 36 squadrons with task organized, world-wide deployable aviation logistics material and personnel in support of combat operations, emergent contingency operations, theater security cooperation and training exercises in support of Marine Air Ground Task Forces and Combatant Commanders in the USINDOPACOM AOR.
+The mission of Marine Aviation Logistics Squadron (MALS) 36 is to provide the 1st Marine Aircraft Wing and Marine Aircraft Group 36 squadrons with task-organized, worldwide deployable aviation logistics material and personnel to support and sustain combat operations, emergent contingency operations, theater security cooperation, and training exercises in support of Marine Air Ground Task Forces and Combatant Commanders in the USINDOPACOM AOR.

 MALS-36 Leaders